 1. Pre-heat.
 Most home machines will need some time to heat up properly, check your manual and make sure the machine is good to go.

 2. Set up.
 Most espresso machines have no adjustability, but if you are able to, we use a lower temperature of 201.9F.
 Standard pressure is fine.
 If you’re able to work in a pre-wet, this will help with an even extraction as well – we like 3 seconds of pre-wet, and a 3 second pause until full pressure.
 Investing in better baskets is always a plus.

 5. Distribute.
 If you have a distribution tool, great, if not, you can use your finger to spread the grinds across the portafilter.
 No need to push, just move your finger around in a circular motion to get an even level.
 You want minimal clumping, this will depend mostly on your grinder.

 7. Purge. purge the machine, run hot water through it for a second or two to pre-heat the head and also get rid of any old coffee from the screen.
 No coffee should be on the lip or ears of the portafilter.

 8. Run the shot.
 Put the portafilter in, gently, if you knock it around it could ruin your nice and level coffee puck, throwing your shot off.
 Once it’s inserted, start the shot right away, start your timer.
 No need to leave it in there to cook.
 The goal is to have your espresso puck pressed as evenly as possible, as tight as possible.
 This is how you get a sweet and balanced espresso.
 Google ‘espresso channeling’.

 11. Adjust.
 How’s it taste?
 Sweet, round, balanced?
 Awesome.
 Is it bitter, heavy, and doesn’t taste like anything, or empty?
 This shot has extracted too much, try a quicker shot or coarser grind.
-Is it sour, tart, or thing?
+Is it sour, tart, or thin?
 You may need a finer grind to extract more, or pull it longer.